meconlen/meanFib/README.md

 This is a Fibonacci numbers app implemented in a MEAN stack.
 The purpose of the app is to take a number n and compute the n'th Fibonacci number.

+The page graphs the Fibonacci numbers using a stockchart (because I wanted to) one number per day.
+You can play around with the stockchart features this way.

 # Install
 Run

 	$ npm install

 to install the libraries (express)  and run

 	$ bower install